SEARCH

 To measure your ingredients, use some sort of large jug or bucket and use equal parts of each.
 The water is added gradually, with lots of stirring until the desired consistency is reached.
 I have listed tutorials below with more instruction.

 Peat (sphagnum peat moss) has been widely used in potting mixes for years.
-Because harvesting peat requires the destruction of irreplaceable carbon-sequestering ecosystems (bogs), the search for sustainable alternatives is underway.
-Coconut coir is often suggested but it too has limitations.
-Hence, the quest to garden in an eco-friendly manner continues.
+Harvesting peat requires the destruction of irreplaceable carbon-sequestering ecosystems (bogs).
+Coconut coir is often suggested but it too has limitations with its carbon footprint.
+Hence, the quest for a sustainable alternative continues.

 What do I need to make hypertufa planters?